timescale/docs/promscale/visualize-data/jaeger.md

 ```

 The IP address is listed in the `NetworkSettings → Networks → IPAddress`
 section.

-Alternatively, you can set the URL as `promscale:9202` (here `9202` is the gRPC endpoint of Promscale), where `promscale` is the name of the container.
+Alternatively, you can set the URL as `promscale:9202`.
+In this
+example, `9202` is the gRPC endpoint of Promscale, and `promscale`
+is the name of the container.

 <procedure>